-The University of Florida’s Online Entomology and Nematology Graduate Certificate
+The University of Florida’s Online Entomology and Nematology Graduate Certificates

-The University of Florida offers three 15-credit graduate certificate specializations that allow you to focus on a specialized topic within the fields of entomology and nematology:
+The University of Florida offers four 15-credit graduate certificate specializations that allow you to focus on a specialized topic within the fields of entomology and nematology:

 - Certificate in Medical Entomology

 All four certificate options are offered entirely online and can be completed anywhere, at your own pace.
 Students are accepted year-round, allowing you to enroll at your convenience.
 While most students earn their certificate within 12-18 months, you have up to seven years to complete the program, allowing you to take time off if needed.

 For more information about our graduate certificate options, please download the Graduate Certificate Guidelines.

 All of our courses with lab requirements can be completed entirely online.
 If a course requires you to collect insects, you can either purchase a kit with basic supplies or make one at home from regular household items with our provided instructions.
 Labs involving online simulations use free online software.
 No travel required!